petersatsuse/azure-compute-docs/articles/container-instances/container-instances-standby-pool-prediction-results.md

 ms.reviewer: ju-shim
 ---

-# Get Prediction Results for Standby Pools for Azure Container Instances
+# Get prediction results for standby pools for Azure Container Instances

 > [!IMPORTANT]
 > For standby pools to successfully create and manage resources, they require access to the associated resources in your subscription.
 Ensure the correct permissions are assigned to the standby pool resource provider.
 For detailed instructions, see **[configure role permissions for standby pools](container-instances-standby-pool-configure-permissions.md)**.